SwissDataScienceCenter/renku/docs/tutorials/first_steps/08_create_workflow.rst

    Do *not* make any edits to the code before the ``renku run`` command is finished.
-In order to keep track of the outputs of your script, renku will automatically add the changes to ``git``.
+In order to keep track of the outputs of your script, Renku will automatically add the changes to ``git``.
 If you want to modify your project while a ``renku`` command is executing, you should create a new branch.